scitt-community/scitt-web/README.md

 ### Evidence Persistence

-A SCITT instance will persist Transparent Statements to its append-only log.
+A SCITT instance will persist  Signed Statements to its append-only log.
 Any optional evidence will be persisted in associated storage.

 <img src="./assets/scitt-persistence.png" alt="SCITT persistence" style="width:600px;"/>